animal-crossing-music-extension/ac-music-extension/readme.md

 Just a fun Chrome extension for playing Animal Crossing's music in the background while you work or play or do whatever it is you do with your browser.
 Updates in real-time whenever a new hour rolls around, and informs you via an optional desktop notification and customizable town tune.

 ## Progress
+Hey there, Its Jack.
+I've loved this project from the very start, but I feel I've been holding onto it for too long.
+I have pure intentions and have always been a fan.
+And I never want this project to turn bad.
+However I just started my streaming career and unfortunately with all the content ceration and community management it takes I have totally wiped my brain of how to manage this whole thing.
+With Animal Crossing coming out on Switch and people gaining interest I feel that way more good things could come out of this.
+If you are a true fan and want to share your passion for Animal Crossing with our fellow villagers.
+Please contact me.
+Here's hoping we find the new mayor that'll give this town the bright future it deserves. ♥

 ### Achieved
 Redid all New Leaf Loops with Original files